harshrupapara/bounce-game-cpp/README.md

-# The branch contains, main.cpp, exe file, obj file, and a cpb file.
+# The repo contains, main.cpp, exe file, obj file, and a cpb file.
 # You must install glut32 for executing the program